artyompal/tpu_models/README.md

 ### Monitor training

-Using TensorBoard for 10+ instances is pain, so I use Bash scripting with some grepping:
+Using TensorBoard for 10+ instances is a pain, so I use Bash scripting with some grepping:

 ```bash
 # print all AP50 scores